jtb36688/Sprint-Challenge-RDBMS/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.
+RDBMS is software that is used to manage relational databases, and SQL is a computer language which allows for interaction with database management systems.
+SQL is a well-accepted standard and works for nearly all DBMS.

 1. Why do tables need a `primary key`?
+Primary keys provide a distinct way of identifying each record, which helps prevent data anamolies and gives us a column to refer to when creating foreign keys on other tables.

 1. What is the name given to a table column that references the primary key on another table.
+A foreign key refers to the primary key on another table.

 1. What do we need in order to have a _many to many_ relationship between two tables.
+When creating a many to many relationship, we need an extra table which holds two foreign keys that each point to one or the other related table.
+There will be a record on this table for each representation of relation between the two tables.

 ## Project Set Up